kreatolinux/src/man/nyaa3.8.md

 # DESCRIPTION
 Nyaa3 is a package manager written in Nim.
 It is under 700> LOC and is meant to be used with Kreato Linux.

 Nyaa uses simple build scripts called runfiles, similar to PKGBUILDs found in the pacman package manager.
+You can learn more about runfiles in nyaa_run(8).

+# COMMANDS

 **h**
     Output help